marcoalopez/Python_course/notebooks/installing_Python.md

 [TOC]

 To install Python and the necessary scientific libraries we are going to use an open-source package and environment management system called **conda**.
 Conda serves to install, run, and update Python packages while making sure there are no incompatibilities between the versions of the packages you install.
 Also to manage (create, delete, and change), between environments on your local computer.
-Environments are simply Python installations that work independently so that you can have different versions of Python or other packages installed on your computer at the same time to test your scripts.
+Simply put, environments are Python installations that work independently so that you can have different versions of Python or other packages installed on your computer at the same time to test your scripts.

 ## Install Python and conda using miniconda